TridentTD/TridentTD_OpenWeather/README.md

 ### Include

-You need to have the `ESP8266` board support already included.
+You need to have the `ESP8266` or `ESP32`board support already included.

 ```c++
 #include <TridentTD_OpenWeather.h>